Mitchell Jackson: Acclaimed author and novelist Mitchell Jackson won the 2021 Pulitzer Prize in Feature

-“The Media and Hillary Clinton”, with The New Yorker editor Susan Morrison as speaker.
+The Media and Hillary Clinton.
+The New Yorker editor Susan Morrison.

+History in the Making: Press Coverage of the Presidential Campaign.
 John Seigenthaler, Bill Kovach, John Mashek and Pulitzer Prize-winning Associated

 Press journalist Walter Mears.

-“One on One with Candy Crowley” CNN chief political correspondent.
+One on One with Candy Crowley.
+CNN chief political correspondent.

-Terry Gross, co-executive producer and host of NPR’s Fresh Air, lectures.
+Terry Gross.
+Co-executive producer and host of NPR’s Fresh Air, lectures.

 Media Ethics Summit Conference (co-sponsor).